-(all courses must be completed with a grade of C or higher.)
+All courses must be completed with a grade of C or higher.
+Courses in the major cannot be taken pass/fail.

-POSC 111 American National Government (3)

-POSC 292 International Relations (3)

-POSC 311 Public Administration & Policy (3)

-POSC 390 Political Science Research Methods (3)

-POSC 400 Political Philosophy (3)

-\POSC 490 Independent Study in Political Science (Senior Thesis) (3)
+POSC 111 American National Government (3) POSC 292 International Relations (3) POSC 390 Political Science Research Methods (3) POSC/PHIL 402 Classic Political Philosophy (3) POSC/PHIL 403 Modern Political Philosophy (3) POSC 490 Independent Study in Political Science (Senior Thesis) (3)

-4. Political Science Electives: (30 semester hours)

-Any course with the POSC prefix at the 200-level or higher may be used to fulfill major electives.
+Political Science Electives: (30 semester hours) Any course with the POSC prefix at the 200-level or higher may be used to fulfill major electives.
 However, students must take a minimum of twelve hours from each of the following two Tracks.
 A maximum of six hours may be taken as POSC 399 Internship.